TuuHei/information-security/h4 ETAOIN.md

 ## c) Encrypt and decrypt a message

-I use GnuPG as an encryption method.
+I use GnuPG as my encryption tool.
 I tried to recreate what we did in school, but a little different.
 I installed GnuPG on both of my virtual machines, and created both public keys.
 Then I exchanged them via email.

 Then it was time to create the message.
 I made an asc. file with the message inside it, and encrypted it using $ gpg -e -r "Matti" viesti.asc.
 Matti is the receiver.
 It then created a file looking like this: